Blueberry and Grilled Peach Quinoa Parfaits

-- 2 peaches, halved and remove from the pit
+- 2 large peaches halved and removed from the pit

 - 1 cup blueberries

-- Two containers or about 1 cup vanilla Greek yogurt (or plain or your flavor of choice)
+- 1 cup vanilla Greek yogurt or plain, or your flavor of choice

 - 4 teaspoons chopped pecans

-- Preheat your grill to medium high heat.
+Preheat your grill to medium high heat.
 Place each peach half on the grill, cut side down, for 4-5 minutes.
 Flip over and grill for another 4-5 minutes, or until caramelized and juicy.
-Remove from the grill and chill in the refrigerator.
+Remove from the grill and chill in the refrigerator for at least 30 minutes.
 Alternatively, you can roast them cut side up on a baking sheet for 20-25 minutes at 425°F, or until tender.

-- Remove the peels, if desired, and chop the peaches into about ½ inch pieces.
+If desired, remove the peels and chop the peaches into about 1/2 inch pieces.

 - Place about two tablespoons of quinoa in the bottom of each of the four jars, glasses or bowls.
 Top each with about two tablespoons of blueberries, about an eighth of the peaches, two tablespoons of yogurt, half a teaspoon of maple syrup, and half a teaspoon of pecans.